SvOlli/sorbus/doc/native.rst

 BASIC.

 -  The zeropage starts at $10, not $00, so everything is moved there.
+-  user jumpcode is still at $0a
+-  NULL command removed, token replaced with SYS that behaves similar to Commodore BASIC
+-  $0d (13), $0e (14), $0f (15) are used as A,X,Y when calling SYS
--  As the full code has been disassembled modified and reassembled, all addresses of the ROM functions are not correct.
+-  As the full code has been disassembled, modified and reassembled, all addresses of the ROM functions are not correct.
 -  The monitor has been replaced with routines for LOAD, SAVE, DIR and the BIOS.
 LOAD and SAVE take a filename for a parameter. “.BAS” is appended automatically.
 Those files utilize the user-partition 11.